 Even on cloudy days, the sun shines and the flower follows its light.

-Please share your favorite nuggets of wisdom and any inspiring stories of personal growth with me in the comments.
+Share your favorite nuggets of wisdom, insights of your own, and any inspiring stories of growth with me in the comments.

 You’re a wildflower.
 You’re meant to grow in all the places even you never thought you could.